 Washrooms must be situated so that they are readily accessible by weatherproof walkways from the sleeping trailers.

-There must be individual heat in each room occupied by two (2) men by propane heat or the equivalent of not less than 20,000 BTU.
+There must be individual heat in each room occupied by two (2) employees by propane heat or the equivalent of not less than 20,000 BTU.

 Catering